13 Must see spots along the Icefields Parkway

 Total time travelled: 0 minutes

-We begin our journey by hitting the open road from Lake Louise.
+We begin our journey in Lake Louise.
 Assuming you’ve already spent a couple days here and explored the area (kayaking Moraine Lake is almost obligatory), we leave at 6am.
 This may sound early, but it’s the best time to beat the traffic, hit the sights, and hopefully catch a glimpse of the active wildlife in the morning.

 Time travelled since last stop: 29 minutes